utec-cs2901-2019-2/easy-exam-grupo-uno/User-Guide/USER_GUIDE.md

     5. User use his new password to login.
     6. Use case ends.

-## **Non-functional requirements**
-   1. As a student I can have every functionality of the desktop version in the mobile version
-   2. As a teacher I can download my exams really fast.
-   3. As a user I can have fast transitions between windows.
-   4. As a user I can have a responsive page
-   5. As a teacher I can generate exams 24/7
 ## **Glossary**
    1. Teacher: User that is only able to generate exams.
    2. Student: User that is only able to enter challenge mode.